chelzuy/pwdlastset/README.md

 # pwdlastset
-Script uses python scripts to group domain of a csv file and create new csv files out
+Script uses python scripts to group domain of a csv file and create new csv files output